steveh80/H801-mqtt/README.md

 ## MQTT
 The H801 will ...
-* introduce it self using the topic H801/announce
+* give its connection state to the topic H801/device_name/connected (1 or 0)
-* subscribe to the topic H801/device_name/channel-1 to channel-5
+* subscribe to the topic H801/device_name/channel/1 to channel/5

 ### Message protocol
 The H801 takes a json package for each channel.
 Some commands require multiple channels (eg. RGB), in that case you have to send the message to the first channel.